Digital vs. Electronic Signature: What's the Difference

 To put it quite simply, digital signatures offer better document security and signer authenticity than electronic signatures.
 The former has an extra layer of security and protection to ensure that your documents do not get mishandled and that your signatures are not forged.

 There is a whole lot of science and technology that come into play in terms of digital signature.
-Many digital signature platforms use cryptographic technology known as public key infrastructure (PKI) to help identify users.
+Many digital signature software use cryptographic technology known as public key infrastructure (PKI) to help identify users.
 Digital signatures also possess a unique set of signing keys.

 Final Thoughts